norcams/docs-enduser/docs/intro.rst

 We are a community cloud aiming to provide a modern, flexible and secure IT infrastucture, tailored to the needs of the research and higher education sector.

-Who can use the NREC cloud?
+Who can use the NREC?
 ------------------------------

 .. _Terms of Service: terms-of-service.html